 - The FRC encourages any interaction with its corporate reporting review ("CRR") function to be disclosed in the Audit Committee Report. - There will be continued monitoring of the operation of the revised operating procedures. - Companies should explain the outcome of FRC regulatory interventions to shareholders.
-Disclosures will be monitored and if found to be inadequate, the decision to give companies the first opportunity to comment will be reconsidered. - The revised operating procedures took effect on 1 April 2017.
+Disclosures will be monitored and if found to be inadequate, the decision to give companies the first opportunity to comment will be reconsidered. - The revised operating procedures took effect on April 1, 2017.

-The revised version can be accessed at:
+The revised version available at: